 I understand we have a long way to go.
 From understanding to controlling his melt downs; from a place in an organisation to a better future, we have a daunting task at hand.
 But these petty changes do give us a glimpse of hope towards life.

-Basically parents can safeguard their kids against any kind of sleaze, blood, gore and anything which is not meant for the tender minds with certifications on display.
+Basically, parents can safeguard their kids against any kind of sleaze, blood, gore, and anything which is not meant for the tender minds with certifications on display.

 What’s the threat?
-Recently I caught my two years old daughter watching a video on YouTube which apparently had no adult content but the portrayal of characters in that video was just unacceptable.
+Recently I caught my two years old daughter watching a video on YouTube which had no adult content but the portrayal of characters in that video was just unacceptable.
 It showed a family of four (two daughters aged around 8-15 years, a father and a mother), everyone with a pacifier in their mouths and doing pretty much nothing but destroying things.
 Throwing bad tantrums along with objects was predominant in that video which was meant for viewership of toddlers.
 That was pretty much in a bad taste.
 I immediately switched it off.

-Considering the tender minds kids have such kind of portrayals influence their behaviour in the long run if not checked in time.
+Considering the tender minds kids have such kind of portrayals influence their behavior in the long run if not checked in time.
 It might sound bizarre but continuous viewing of such negative characters train kids to exhibit traits that they watch.
 They might turn aggressive, throwing tantrums at the drop of hat, indifferent towards their siblings and responsibilities as well.

 The irony is the animations and videos designed specifically for young ones are falling short of the most important aspects that should be their highlights – subtlety and drive home a point.
 Aspects such as Body shaming, violence, bullying are gradually having sedimentation into the content meant for kids providing wrong illustrations altogether.
 This is not only pitiable but an alarming situation.

-Therefore as parents we should be vigilant enough to monitor the view list of our tiny tots.
+Therefore as parents, we should be vigilant enough to monitor the view list of our tiny tots.

 In the process of raising our kids we impart (try to constantly) many things, per say – discipline, values, ethics, etiquettes.
 From how to eat to how to and what to wear, how to sit and how to behave especially with strangers (read do not entertain), we keep on instilling things into their heads.
 But have you ever wondered what our kids can teach “US”?
 They are of course very good teachers if only we can see: